mlabbe/cookiecutter-nativeprojectstandards/README.md

 ## TODO ##

-- Add vendors support levels
-  4. Refine api (too much redundancy)
-  5. Add compile_all_vendors.py
-- Add `/tools` to native project standards, comment on public header files for executable projects (they can be used for mods)
-- Add support for buildinfo.h
 - Document the types
 - add bgfx
 - add vendor_build to pypi
 - document this shit
+- Add `/tools` to native project standards, comment on public header files for executable projects (they can be used for mods)

 # Credits #